Melasma Treatment For Skin

 Cosmelan: 10 weeks before & after

-Will melasma go away on its own?
+Does melasma go away on its own?

-Can melasma be treated?
+Can melasma be cured?

 Chemical peels for melasma

-Cosmelan peel to remove melasma
+Cosmelan peel to remove melasma.

 Cosmelan causes an initial “peeling” effect, leaving the skin smooth and significantly reducing the appearance of facial hyperpigmentation.
 Dr. Green prefers Cosmelan because it is a simple, safe treatment with minimal downtime that delivers impressive results, helping patients look and feel their best.
 Cosmelan is safe and effective for all skin tones, including those with darker skin, which may not be suitable candidates for other chemical peels.